learn-co-curriculum/course-8-module-6-connect-client-server-lab/README.md

-# Lab: Building a Front-to-Back Event Catalog
+# Lab: Client-Server Application – Event Catalog

+## Overview

+This lab demonstrates a simple full-stack application using Flask (Python) as the back end and vanilla HTML/JS as the front end.
+Users can view a list of events and add new ones using a dynamic form that interacts with the Flask API via HTTP requests.

+---

 ## Learning Goals

-- Serve a homepage using Flask
+- Serve API responses using Flask
-- Create API routes that return and accept JSON
+- Handle GET and POST routes with JSON data
+- Connect front-end and back-end using `fetch()`
-- Handle GET and POST requests on the back end
+- Dynamically render and update the DOM
-- Connect a Flask back end to a static front end
-- Pass all provided back end tests
+- Validate and structure responses with proper status codes

 ---